onflow/flow/flips/20210916-nft-metadata.md

 ### Converting between different views

 Standards will evolve and new views will be added.
-In order to make it easier for maintainers we propose a mechanism to regsiter a converter from one View to another.
+In order to make it easier for maintainers we propose a mechanism to register a converter from one View to another:

 ```
 pub struct interface ViewConverter {